Torehirth/Torehirth/README.md

 <h3 align="left">About me:</h3>
-**Agriculture mechanic turning front-end developer 🚀** **I love being creative and learning new things, and I've always been interested in tech!**
+**Agriculture mechanic turning front-end developer 🚀**

 <p font-weight="bold">I love being creative and learning new things, and I've always been interested in tech!</p>
 <p>I love being creative and learning new things, and I've always been interested in tech!</p>